midu16/sig-mirror/README.md

 Edit the `config.yaml` file to set the following parameters:

-- ocp_release_version: OpenShift Container Platform release version.
+- ocp_release_version: Mandatory : OpenShift Container Platform release version.
-- redhat_operator_index_version: Red Hat Operator Index version.
+- redhat_operator_index_version: Mandatory : Red Hat Operator Index version.
-- release_number: Release number for identification.
+- release_number: Mandatory : Release number for identification.
-- registry_fqdn: Fully qualified domain name of the cache registry.
+- registry_fqdn: Mandatory : Fully qualified domain name of the cache registry.
-- registry_port: Port number of the cache registry.
+- registry_port: Mandatory : Port number of the cache registry.
-- operator_list: List of operators to mirror.
+- operator_list: Mandatory : List of operators to mirror.
-- signer_email: `gpg` email-ID configured on the host for self-sign
+- signer_email: Optional : `gpg` email-ID configured on the host for self-sign.
+- path_signer_pub_key: Mandatory : Path to the signer-key.pub.
+- path_signer_passphrase: Mandatory : Path to the signer-passphrase used.
+Empty if no passphrase its being used.

 ## Dependencies

 The following dependencies are required to run the `sig-mirror` tool: